PalakJagwani/SalesForecastingProject/readme.md

 ## Overview

 This project aims to predict future sales for a company based on historical sales data.
-It utilizes machine learning models to provide accurate forecasts, helping businesses make informed decisions regarding inventory management, resource allocation, and sales strategies.
+It utilizes machine learning models to provide accurate forecasts, helping businesses make informed decisions.

 ## Technologies Used
 - Python